Aarya-Mourya/Autonomous-Mobile-Robot/README.md

-# Intelligent Autonomous Mobile Robot with Integrated Visual &amp; Sensor-Based Navigation
-# 🤖 Intelligent Autonomous Mobile Robot with Integrated Visual & Sensor-Based Navigation
+# Intelligent Autonomous Mobile Robot with Integrated Visual & Sensor-Based Navigation

 An open-source robotics platform built using ROS2 Humble, designed for adaptive navigation, SLAM, and vision-based object tracking.
 This project leverages low-cost hardware and powerful software to build a scalable educational and research robot capable of navigating dynamic environments.